skiadas/SoftwareDevelopmentPracticumCourse/lessonPlans/lessonPlanDay1.md

 - Have students create GitHub logins if they do not yet have one.
 - Write program to read and process list of GPAs.
 - See [programming activity 1](../activities/programmingActivity1.md)
+- Make sure students commit at the end of the day.